Top 10 Edible Plants Native To New York As Local Food Sources

 Beach Plum (Prunus Maritima)

-Despite being native to the state, Beach Plum is one of the most uncommon fruits in New York.
-It produces small, cherry-size fruits with dark purple colors when they ripe.
-But before they are fruiting, the three bear clusters of scented white and pink flowers against dark green foliage in spring.
+Despite being native to New York, Beach Plum is one of the state’s most uncommon fruits.
+These small, cherry-sized fruits turn dark purple when ripe and are preceded by clusters of fragrant white and pink flowers in spring.

 3. Black Walnut (Juglans Nigra)